 Buffett Indicator

 The Warren Buffett indicator compares stock market capitalization to GDP, providing a stable, long-term ratio unaffected by fluctuating profit margins.
-The ratio is at 1.13 at the end of April, compared to its long-term mean of 1.02.
+The ratio’s value of 1.13 for April 2026 is high but not excessive compared to its long-term mean of 1.02.

 ASX 20 Price-to-Sales Ratio

-We use a 20% trimmed mean of the Price-to-Sales ratio for stocks in the ASX 20 index to remove the highest and lowest readings, which would otherwise distort the average.
+The Price-to-Sales ratio for the ASX 20 increased slightly to 4.27 from 4.25 last week.
+We use a 20% trimmed mean of the Price-to-Sales ratio for index stocks to remove the highest and lowest readings, which tend to distort the average.

 ASX 20 Forward Price-Earnings Ratio

-We have limited data on the ASX 20 forward PE, but it still provides a useful measure of current value, using a similar 20% trimmed mean to avoid distortions to the average.
+The Forward Price-Earnings ratio for the ASX 200 eased to 19.24.
+We have limited data on the ASX 20 forward PE, but it still provides a useful measure of current value.
+We use a 20% trimmed mean to avoid distortions of the average caused by outliers.

-The price-to-earnings (PE) ratio is based on the latest trailing earnings (red below), but produces extreme readings if earnings per share (EPS) rise or fall sharply, as in 2008 and 2020, respectively.
+The price-to-earnings (PE) ratio is based on the latest trailing earnings (red below), but produces extreme readings if earnings per share (EPS) rises or falls sharply, as in 2008 or 2020.

 All Ordinaries PE of Highest Trailing Earnings

-We use a second PE ratio based on the highest trailing earnings to eliminate extreme readings when earnings fall sharply.
-However, the large resources sector has unusually high earnings volatility, with EPS spikes and falls, necessitating the use of both PE ratios to provide a more balanced view.
+We use a Price-Earnings ratio based on highest trailing earnings for the All Ordinaries Index to eliminate extreme readings when earnings fall sharply.
+However, the ASX has high earnings volatility, due to the resources commodity cycle impact on earnings.
+This boom-bust effect necessitates the use of both price-earnings ratios — based on trailing earnings and highest trailing earnings — to provide a more balanced view.

 All Ordinaries Dividend Yield

-The All Ordinaries dividend yield is well below its long-term mean of 4.1%, indicating values are high.
-We use a reverse z-score on the ASX dividend yield, as lower yields indicate higher valuations.
+The All Ordinaries dividend yield is below its long-term mean of 4.1%, indicating values are on the high side.

 Conclusion

-Stock pricing remains high, increasing the risk of a significant drawdown.
+Stock pricing remains high, with risk of a significant drawdown.

 Acknowledgments